A record of support and impact

 - A wide range of in-house support services with the capacity and flexibility to help other schools achieve quality and efficiency improvements and achieve cost-savings, including finance, business support, HR and recruitment, catering, site maintenance and cleaning.

 - Experienced and effective governors, and skills and experience in the development and support of governors to ensure outstanding governance.

 Examples of services and support provided to schools

-- Maths – specialist support to improve outcomes of all students led by the Executive Headteacher.
+- Maths – specialist support to improve outcomes of all students led by the Chief Executive Officer.

 - English – expertise in the delivery of a range of GCSE and alternative courses.